yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/css-flexbox/index.md

 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>
 <br>

-By adding `justify-content: center;`, the items in the container are now centered, instead of being crunched up on the left side of the container.
+By adding `justify-content: center;`, the items in the container are now centered instead of being crunched up on the left side of the container.

 <div class="try-it">
   <h2>Try It: Justify Content</h2>